 I am Cory, I am a Romanian-born British citizen who lived in 6 countries so far.
-Together with my husband, I own a digital agency in the UK as well as we have a travel blog, You Could Travel, geared towards soft adventure for couples.
+Together with my husband, I own a digital agency in the UK as well as we have a travel blog, You Could Travel, geared toward soft adventure for couples.
 We love nature and long walks and we have a particular affinity for good food and epic photography.

 I am originally from Bucharest, Romania, lived in Manchester UK for 3 years, Bristol UK for 7 years, Portugal for 6 months, Spain for 6 months, Budapest for 6 months and Tokyo for 6 months.
 Today, I’ll be talking to you about Tokyo, Japan.

 Tokyo is my absolute favourite city in this entire world.
 I love that everything is conveniently available to me.
 I adore the fact that everyone is super considerate, people know how to walk on their own side of the road, there are perfect signs everywhere for people to be mindful of their surroundings.

 Tokyo is also crazy but calm.
 For example, a short walk from the vibrant and crazy busy Takeshita street will take you around one of the most peaceful and zen parks, right in the heart of Tokyo.
 The city is multidimensional.

 Which 3 places do you highly recommend paying a visit in the city?